nstack/stackhut/README.md

 We now have a new build process that packages up toolkit with all dependent libraries into a standalone executable (including an embedded Python 3) for Linux and OSX.
 It's now much easier for users to quickly get started using our binary installs for Linux and OSX,
  * On OSX there are several binary install methods,
-    * Using brew - `brew install stackhut/stackhut/toolkit`
+    * Using brew - `brew install stackhut/stackhut/toolkit` (a 3rd-party tap you can also upgrade with `brew upgrade stackhut/stackhut/toolkit` - make sure you have an up-to-date brew with `brew update`)
-    * Download and run the latest `.pkg` file from the releases page
+    * Download and run the latest `.pkg` file from the releases page (standalone that you can remove simply by `sudo rm -rf /usr/local/bin/stackhut /usr/local/opt/stackhut`)
     * Download and unpack the portable `.txz`-archive
  * Linux
     * Download and unpack the portable `.txz`-archive